 In 2000-2001 the USTA entrusted Dothan's Westgate Tennis Center with two National Tournaments.
 Later in 2001 the USTA selected Dothan to host one of its professional circuit events: The Women's $25,000 Challenger Event.
 Brian Earley, US Open Umpire and Director of Professional Circuits, announced the good news in Dothan, AL while addressing 200 tennis enthusiasts at Westgate Park.
 After the 2001 professional tournament in Dothan proved a tremendous success, the USTA selected Dothan to host a $75,0000 challenger, its highest level professional circuit event.

 After eight successful years at the $75,000 level, Dothan celebrated its 10th year in 2009 at a new level tournament: $50,000.
-Entering the second decade, the Dothan Pro Classic continues to bring professional tennis to the Wiregrass area.
+2015 was an exciting time when Ponder Enterprises and the Hardee’s family stepped up to the plate and became our Title sponsor.
+The Hardee’s Pro Classic continues to bring professional tennis to the Wiregrass area.